A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: Rewriting Sato's maps

-We can now use our definition to give a formula for $\beta_{\sigma}$ on squares of Dehn twists on nonseparating curves analogous to that of Sato's \autocite[Proposition 5.2]{sato}. \begin{customcor}{1} Let $c$ be a nonseparating simple closed curve in $\Sigma_{g,1}$ then we have that
+For the Arf invariant terms in Lemma \ref{satomapsnew}, note that the Arf invariant is preserved under orientation--preserving band sums.
+In the convention above, $L_c$ and $L_c'$ bound an annulus, and are oriented oppositely, so after band summing $L_c$ with $L_c'$, we get an unknot that can be isotoped to be disjoint from the rest of the link.
+Apply this to all pairs of sublinks corresponding to the monodromy, and note that the sublink of $L$ that is in the characteristic sublink is a disjoint union of unknots, since the dotted circle component is never in the characteristic sublink.
+Therefore, the Arf invariant terms are always zero in Lemma \ref{satomapsnew}. \end{proof}

-where $c_1$ and $c_2$ are pushoffs of $c$ in the fiber surface, framed using the Seifert pairing, and $c_i \in \theta(\sigma)$ denotes that $c_i$ is in the characteristic sublink. \end{customcor} \begin{proof} We take the Seifert linking form $\lambda$ for the fiber surface $\Sigma_{g,1}$ visible in the Kirby diagram as in Figure \ref{surgery1} and set $m = \lambda(c,c)$.
-Note that by our construction we can take the components $L_{c_1}$ and $L_{c_2}$ corresponding to the monodromy to lie on the same fiber surface, isotoped to be disjoint from each other.
-We orient these components oppositely on the fiber surface.
+A formula for $\beta_{\sigma}$ on squares of Dehn twists on nonseparating curves follows from the proof of Lemma \ref{satoishom}.
+This formula is analogous to Sato's \autocite[Proposition 5.2]{sato}. \begin{customcor}{1} Let $c$ be a nonseparating simple closed curve in $\Sigma_{g,1}$ then we have that

-Now we recall the formula for $\beta_{\sigma,x}$ given in (\ref{satomapsnew}) To calculate the Arf invariant terms note that since $c_1$ and $c_2$ are isotopic and oppositely oriented they bound an annulus on the fiber surface.
-Since they are isotopic the formula of Proposition \ref{ffu} implies that $L_{c_1}$ and $L_{c_2}$ are either both in or both out of the characteristic sublink for any spin structure.
-Suppose they are both in, then we can band sum in this annulus to get an unknot disjoint from the rest of the characteristic sublink.
-If we compare with Figure \ref{surgery1} we see that in any case, after band summing we have a disjoint union of unknots (the dotted circle component is not in the characteristic sublink) so the Arf invariant term vanishes.
+where $c_1$ and $c_2$ are pushoffs of $c$ in the fiber surface, framed using the Seifert pairing via Construction \ref{spin_constr1}, and $c_1 \cup c_2 \in \theta_{L_{t_c^2}}(\sigma)$ denotes that the components corresponding to the monodromy are in the characteristic sublink for Construction \ref{spin_constr1} applied to $\sigma \in \Spin(\Sigma_g)$. \end{customcor}